 According to locals, joining a guided tour is one of the best ways to increase your chances of seeing the mystical lights.
-Guides have many years of experience and not only diligently consult the forecasts, but also know the best spots for the ultimate views.
-Plus, they have the vehicles and experience to drive along routes that you may not feel so comfortable doing on your own.
+Guides have many years of experience and diligently consult the forecasts and know the best spots for the ultimate views.
+Plus, they have the vehicles and experience to drive along routes you may not feel comfortable doing on your own.

 How to Photograph the Northern Lights

-You’ll be capturing the lights in the darkness, so you’re going to need a longer exposure time.
+You’ll be capturing the lights in the darkness, so you will need a longer exposure time.
 Ideally, you’ll use a DSLR camera with a tripod.
-Photos taken with a handheld camera just won’t be all that good, unfortunately.
+Unfortunately, photos taken with a handheld camera won’t be all that good.

-Pack spare batteries in case yours drain low quickly in the cold temperatures and make sure you set up your tripod on stable ground.
+Pack spare batteries if yours drain low quickly in the cold temperatures, and make sure you set up your tripod on stable ground.
 Use a wide-angle lens if possible, as this will capture a greater portion of the sky and also let in as much light as possible.

-Getting perfect snaps will be fabulous reminders of your exciting nights under the spectacular Northern Lights.
-You’ll definitely be able to make your friends and followers a bit jealous when they scroll through your social media feed.
+Receiving perfect snaps will be fabulous reminders of your exciting nights under the Northern Lights.
+You’ll be able to make your friends and followers a bit jealous when they scroll through your social media feed.